Pulled Pork Sliders on Hawaiian Rolls (Easy Leftover Recipe)

 See the recipe card below for the exact quantities of each ingredient.

-- Shredded Chicken or Beef: If you're out of pulled pork, shredded chicken or slow-cooked beef works great.
+- Chicken or Beef: Swap the pork with shredded chicken or slow-cooked beef.

-- Favorite Toppings: The options are limitless.
-Try pickled red onions, sliced jalapeños, slices of cheese, Dijon mustard.
+- Favorite Toppings: Add pickled red onions, sliced jalapeños, a slice of cheese, or Dijon mustard.

 How to Make BBQ Pulled Pork Sliders on Hawaiian Rolls